Colanguil

 Colanguil or Colangüil is a peak in Argentina with an elevation of 6122 m metres, the highest at Sierra de Colanguil.
 Its territory is within the Argentinean protection areas of Provincial Reserve San Guillermo, located within the territory of the Argentinean province of San Juan, city of Iglesia.

 First Ascent

-Colanguil was first climbed by Pedro Rosell (Argentina) and Humberto Campodónico (Argentina) 15 December 1994.
+Colanguil was first climbed by Pedro Rosell (Argentina) and Humberto Campodónico (Argentina) on 15 December 1994.